top of page

 • More “cinematic”

 The reason lies in perceived loudness, not measured loudness.
+When a room is acoustically balanced:

 • Dialogues remain intelligible even during loud scenes